1ade/icon-crawler/README.md

 Rate limiting per domain is preferred as different ips can be related to a single domain.

-- Possible architecture, if we were to scale to millions of users / requests per day...
+- Possible architecture to increase scalability

 Possible scalling solutions
 Proxy Based scalling